Please enter the email you’re using for this account.

 Add the potatoes and sauté until softer.

-Remove from the stove and put the mixture in a bowl.
-Wash the skillet from residue or burnt pieces if any, dry it, and place on the stove let it warm, and add oil.
+Wash the skillet from residue or burnt pieces if any, dry it, and return to the stove.

 There are two options to form this dish: as one big fried souffle, or small individual souffles.